geetarista/geetarista.github.io/_posts/2014-09-09-javascript-automation-in-os-x-yosemite.md

     set height to item 4 of b
 end tell

---- I'm omitting the continuation character since
---- highlight breaks it
-set name to name of
+set name to name of ¬
-  (info for
-    (path to frontmost application))
+  (info for (path to frontmost application))

---- the query variable from Alfred set q to "{query}"
+set q to "{query}" --- the query variable from Alfred

 tell application name
     activate